With the Christmas season getting into full swing, it is time to decorate the house for the holidays. But what color palette will you use?

 Understanding color balance is key to the perfect holiday décor.
 Some color combinations work better than others.
 It’s important to have harmony and ensure that colors match.

 A color wheel is an excellent tool for determining which colors go best together.
-It showcases primary colors and their compliments and helps you pick an appealing motif based on color theory.
+It showcases primary colors and their complements and helps you pick an appealing motif based on color theory.

 Mood